sohnorman/loadbalancer-service/apis.md

 {:download: .download}

 # API Reference
 The SoftLayer® Application Programming Interface (API) is the development interface that gives developers and system administrators direct interaction with SoftLayer's backend system.
 {:shortdesc}

-The SoftLayer API (SLAPI) powers many of the features in the Customer Portal, which typically means if an interaction is possible in the Customer Portal, it can also be run in the API.
-Because you can programmatically interact with all portions of the SoftLayer environment within the API, you can use the API to automate tasks.
+The SoftLayer API (SLAPI) powers many of the features in the Customer Portal.
+Generally, if an interaction is possible in the Customer Portal, it can also be run in the API.
+As such, because you can programmatically interact with all portions of the SoftLayer environment within the API, you can use the API to automate tasks.

-The SoftLayer API is a Remote Procedure Call system.
+The SoftLayer API (SLAPI) is a Remote Procedure Call system.
 Each call involves sending data towards an API endpoint and receiving structured data in return.
 The format used to send and receive data with the SLAPI depends on which implementation of the API you choose.
 The SLAPI currently uses SOAP, XML-RPC or REST for data transmission.

-For more information about the SoftLayer API, IBM Cloud Load Balancer Service APIs, see the following resources in the SoftLayer
+For more information about the SoftLayer API, IBM Cloud Load Balancer Service APIs, see the following resources in the SoftLayer Development Network:
-Development Network:
 * [SoftLayer API Overview ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://sldn.softlayer.com/article/softlayer-api-overview){: new_window}
 * [Getting Started with the SoftLayer API ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://sldn.softlayer.com/article/getting-started){: new_window}
 * [SoftLayer_Product_Package API ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://sldn.softlayer.com/reference/services/SoftLayer_Product_Package){: new_window}